Differential cross-section measurements for neutron-induced $\alpha$ production reactions on carbon across neutron energy range of 6.2 to 76 MeV: Abstract

 \section{Abstract}

-The angle-differential cross sections of neutron-induced $\alpha$ production from carbon were measured at 122 neutron energies from 6.3 to 102.3 MeV at China Spallation Neutron Source (CSNS) Back-n white neutron source.
-By employing the ${\Delta}E-E$ telescopes of the Light-charged Particle Detector Array (LPDA) system at $24.5^{\circ}$ to $155.5^{\circ}$ in the laboratory system, the angle-differential cross sections of the $^{12}C(n,\alpha$)x reactions were measured.
-The experimental results are in good agreement with the previous ones,and compared with the ones calculated by the talys and Geant4.
-The structures were found for the first time at neutron energies 13.7 MeV, 22.4 MeV, 29.5 MeV and 61.8 MeV.
-The present work can provide a reference to the data library considering the lack of experimental data.
+Angle-differential cross sections for neutron-induced $\alpha$ production in carbon were determined at thirty discrete neutron energy levels ranging from 6.2 to 76 MeV at the Back-n white neutron source of the China Spallation Neutron Source.
+Utilizing the ${\Delta}E-E$ telescopes within the Light-charged Particle Detector Array spanning angular measurements from $24.5^{\circ}$ to $155.5^{\circ}$ in the laboratory frame, the $^{12}C(n,\alpha)$x reaction cross sections were obtained.
+These experimental findings exhibit a strong concordance with prior results and have been benchmarked against theoretical estimates from codes such as TALYS, Geant4, and assessments from the ENDF/B-VIII.0 database.
+Remarkably, distinct resonance-like features were observed at neutron energies of 13.7, 22.4, 29.5, and 61.8 MeV, marking their first-time identification in the literature.
+Furthermore, a comparative analysis involving the theoretical Distorted Wave Born Approximation was conducted.